TNO/pyfastwell/docs/usage/introduction.md

 The reservoir_simulation_parameters production_temperature, injection_BHP, production_BHP and flow rate can be modified later in the
 WellFastmodel class.

-The well_trajectories section is ignored by pywellfast, but is required to parse the file with pythermonomics.
+The well_trajectories section is ignored by pyfastwell, but is required to parse the file with pythermonomics.

 ```yaml
 energy_loss_parameters: